Dan Gwalter, founder of No-Nonsense Leadership

 0 Ads, cold pitch campaigns or bought leads.
 Ever.

-Most people who teach pipeline and commercial relationships have learned it from books, frameworks, or other people's war stories.
+Most people who teach pipeline have learned it from books, frameworks, or other people's war stories.
 My model came from doing it at senior level, in high-stakes environments, where the commercial relationships I built either produced revenue or they didn't.

 That is a different kind of education.